 Hike to Tiger’s Nest

-Taktshang (Tiger’s Nest) falls in top 20 places to visit in the world.
+Taktshang (Tiger’s Nest) falls in the top 20 places to visit in the world.
 Paro is a valley of religion and myth.
-The most famoulandmark, Taktsang Monastery (Tiger’s Nest), stands on a granite cliff about 1000 m above the valley.
+The most famous landmark, Taktsang Monastery (Tiger’s Nest), stands on a granite cliff about 1000 m above the valley.

 It is believed that Guru Rinpoche, a famous Buddhist saint, flew to Paro on a tigress and meditated at Taktsang.
 The monastery is considered a national treasure of Bhutan.

-After Breakfast drive back to Paro International Airport.
-Our team escort will help you with exit formalities and then bid you farewell.
+After Breakfast drives back to Paro International Airport.
+Our team will help you with exit formalities and then bid you farewell.

 Our group spent 12 days in Nepal and 8 days in Bhutan.
 Anup and the local guides he paired us within Nepal -- Anish and Ajit -- were friendly, great communicators, and detail-oriented.
 They made sure we were comfortable throughout the trip and took care of any little itinerary change quickly and professionally.
 The Bhutan segment was great as well.
 It was a different local guide.
 There was some miscommunication…

 Our group spent 12 days in Nepal and 8 days in Bhutan.
 Anup and the local guides he paired us within Nepal — Anish and Ajit — were friendly, great communicators, and detail-oriented.
 They made sure we were comfortable throughout the trip and took care of any little itinerary change quickly and professionally.